ccamara/carloscamara-hugo/content/en/publication/2018-JIDA/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["commons", "urban commons", "cities", "social and spatial justice"]
+tags = ["GIS", "service-learning", "teaching", "architecture", "openstreetmap", "disabilities"]

 # Projects (optional).
 #   Associate this publication with one or more of your projects.